 This document contains scores of music that cannot be verbalized by your screen reader.
 You may use the zooming features of your software program to enlarge the music to your preferred font size.
-If you require a hard copy, large print, or braille figure supplement, please contact Disability Services at 212-713-8333, TTY at 609-882-4118, or by e-mail at email@example.com.
+If you require a hard copy, large print, or braille figure supplement, please contact Disability Services at 212-713-8333, or by e-mail at firstname.lastname@example.org.

 This article concentrates on two broad components relevant to the AP Exam: written skills and aural skills.
 At both the college and the high school level, it is all too easy to fall into routines that divide these skills, at least in our students’ minds.
 Sometimes we schedule aural and written activities on different days, and often we use separate textbooks for each.
 The danger is that students may begin to think that ear training is unrelated to part-writing.
 The moment that part-writing becomes an exercise in moving abstract dots around the page in accordance with a set of rules it ceases to be a genuinely musical activity.

 We all know that the heart of music is sound.
 Although music theory necessarily involves a certain degree of abstraction, we need to make sure that sound remains central in our teaching and in our students’ thinking.
 With a little bit of planning, we can add aural exercises to our classes in such a way that they actually save time while enhancing comprehension.